restrepd-zz/wave_clus/README.md

 ## Output

-The output is saved in a joint_name.mat file
+The output of Do_wave_clus is saved in a joint_name.mat file

 offset_for_chan has the offset in all_timestamp for spikes for each tetrode